quantum-tinkerer/MeanFi/docs/source/documentation/algorithms/integration_families.md

 An explicit `nk` requests a prescribed final mesh size.
 Omitting `nk` requests accuracy control, using explicit targets or MeanFi's public tolerance policy.
-An explicit `density_matrix_tol` also supplies `charge_tol` when it is omitted.
-An explicit `charge_tol` can be either tighter or looser.
-Without mesh overrides, both targets come from the tolerance policy.
-Passing both `nk` and an integration target is an error.
-Safety limits such as `max_points` and `max_refinements` do not select the mode.
-The top-level `tol` continues to control filling roots and SCF convergence on a prescribed mesh.
+All numerical targets live in `ErrorTolerances`, passed as `tol` to the calculation.
+A numeric `tol` uses the default policy.
+An omitted `charge_integration` in an explicit record follows `density_matrix_integration`; charge can also be tighter or looser.
+With `nk`, integration targets do not apply, while filling, matrix-function and SCF targets still do.
+Resource limits such as `max_points` and `max_refinements` do not select the mode.

 `nk` is the requested **total number of mesh nodes**, with backend-dependent rounding.
 It is never a per-axis resolution or a cumulative work count.